iamshadmirza/BlogsByShad/blogs/socketio-why-and-how/README.md

 !['please save me'](https://media.giphy.com/media/3o7TKEP6YngkCKFofC/giphy.gif)
 With some more code and hard work, you tackeled these too.
 Now your WebSocket implementation looks something like this:-
 !['demo2'](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/socketio-why-and-how/demo2.jpg)
-Guess what, this all collectively is actually Socket.io.
+>Guess what, this all collectively is actually Socket.io.
+Check out the image below just to make things crystal clear.

 !['demo3'](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/socketio-why-and-how/demo3.jpg)

 Socket.io uses WebSocket behind the scenes and takes care of all these problems so that we don't have to deal with them ourselves.
 It's actually just a wrapper over native WebSocket which provides bunch of other cool features which makes our job easy as a developer.